-Singapore-based property developer Fragrance Group has put its 29-storey office tower on the edge of the Raffles Place central business district for sale at an indicative price of S$715 million ($514.8 million), adding to signs commercial property deals are picking up in the city after transactions slumped across Asia Pacific in the first half of this year.
+Singapore-based property developer Fragrance Group has put its 29-storey office tower on the edge of Singapore’s downtown core for sale at an indicative price of S$715 million ($514.8 million), adding to signs commercial property deals are picking up in the city after transactions slumped across Asia Pacific in the first half of this year.

 Located at 15 Hoe Chiang Road in Tanjong Pagar district the building occupies a 39,337 square foot (3,654 square metre) freehold site, and can be redeveloped into a mixed-use residential and commercial project, exclusive marketing agent JLL said in a statement late Tuesday.

 Despite the economic fallout from the Covid-19 pandemic, JLL expressed optimism regarding investor appetite for redevelopment sites in key gateway cities such as Singapore.
 The real estate broker said in a report late last week that global institutional investors have an estimated $40 billion of dry powder ready to be deployed should opportunities arise.

 Optimism for Gateway Cities

 “Our interactions reinforce the positive sentiment investors have towards core assets in major gateway markets like Singapore and their willingness to deploy capital when prime assets come to market,” said Tan Hong Boon, executive director for capital markets at JLL in Singapore.
 “Redevelopment sites in CBD locations have evergreen potential and are always sought after, even in challenging environments like the age of Covid-19.”

 The property, called Tower 15, is located across from the Tanjong Pagar container terminal at the southern fringe of Singapore’s urban core, offering future tenants panoramic views of Sentosa Island, home to Universal Studios theme park and Genting’s Resorts World Sentosa integrated resorts.